fleetdm/fleet/articles/does-osquery-violate-the-new-york-employee-monitoring-law.md

 While the law does not allow employees to directly take legal action for infringements (i.e., a provision for a private right of action), it can be enforced by New York’s Attorney General (AG).

 The law gives the AG the right to fine offenders for each violation of the law and scale fines based on the number of offenses reported.
-First-time offenders can be fined up to $500, with the fine increasing to $1,000 for the second violation and $3,000 for all violations that follow.
+First-time offenders can be fined up to $500, with the fine increasing to $1,000 for the second violation and $3,000 for all subsequent violations.

 One important exception to the law is that monitoring processes performed for the purpose of system maintenance and/or protection are exempt from this law.